d1joseph/basic_nft/README.md

 # basic_nft
-A simple smart contract for minting NFTs using ERC20, ERC721 and others.
+A simple smart contract for minting NFTs using ERC20, ERC721 and others standards.